yehudit96/coreferrability/README.md

 ## Tweets pair collection

-This stage code is in
+This stage code is extracting the tweets by their id

 ## Features creation